What is Child Centered Play Therapy?

 In Child Centered Play Therapy, a relationship develops between the child and the therapist, where the therapist enters the child’s world, following the child’s lead, to develop a safe place and a relationship of trust, empathy and acceptance.
 Within this context, children are then free to express feelings, thoughts, experiences and behaviours through play.
 Toys are used like words and become the child’s natural language.
 Children are encouraged to make choices, to explore possibilities and to develop resilience and self actualisation, with a skillful therapist trained to respond therapeutically.
 The therapist also consults with the family, school and other professionals to ensure a holistic approach is taken to supporting the child’s needs.

-For children 2 - 12 years old experiencing psychosocial, emotional, behavioural and/or developmental difficulties such as:
+For children 2 – 12 years old experiencing psychosocial, emotional, behavioural &/or developmental difficulties such as:

 Play Therapy can work with very young children – as young as 2 years of age, and is effective with nonverbal and selectively mute children.
 Few other therapeutic modalities are effective with this cohort of children.